Tuxchen/Capture-The-File/README.md

 > At first it runs on linux without problems.
 It also runs on windows, but there are some problems with the backslash in the windows paths.

+If you don't have java, download it here: https://java.com/de/

 # Compile the program

 To compile the CTF.java use the follow command